Those who remained steadfast on Islam During the Apostasy Part 6

 He was from the governors of the Prophet salla Llahu ‘alayhi wa sallam in Bahrain and among those who were loyal to Aban.[28]

-When al ‘Ala’ ibn al Hadrami radiya Llahu ‘anhu came from Bahrain to Madinah by the order of the Messenger salla Llahu ‘alayhi wa sallam, he came with twenty men from ‘Abdul Qais, at their forefront was ‘Abdullah ibn ‘Awf al Ashajj, as al Tabari mentioned from the narration of al Waqidi.
+When al ‘Ala’ ibn al Hadrami radiya Llahu ‘anhu came from Bahrain to Madinah by the order of the Messenger salla Llahu ‘alayhi wa sallam, he came with twenty men from the ‘Abdul Qais; at their forefront was ‘Abdullah ibn ‘Awf al Ashajj, as al Tabari mentioned from the narration of al Waqidi.

 Ibn Hajar says: